-The summer of 1949: Fred Beckey, Pete Schoening, and Jack Schwabland went into Idaho’s Sawtooth Range to finish “some business” with two peaks that had repulsed their climbing attempts the previous summer.
+The Summer of 1949: Fred Beckey, Pete Schoening and Jack Schwabland went into Idaho’s Sawtooth Range to finish “some business” with two peaks that had repulsed their climbing attempts the previous Summer.
 They also had a shopping list of other unclimbed peaks in the Sawtooths.
 Their “Idaho adventure” may well be the most exciting epic in Idaho’s climbing history.

 Fred Beckey passed away at age 94 in 2017, after becoming a “living legend” in climbing circles as the man who had done the most first ascents and new routes in North America.
 Pete Schoening is most famous for saving 5 of his team-mates when they fell on K-2 during a 1953 expedition.
 Pete was also part of the group that made the first ascent of Gasherbrum I in 1958, the only 8,000 meter peak first climbed by Americans.
 Jack Schwabland was a highly respected climber who took part in many first ascents in the Northwest.

-From there, they climbed a short jam crack and moved around to the north side.
+From there, they climbed a short jam crack and moved around to the North Side.

-“Pete gave Fred a shoulder stand from the chock-stone.
+“Pete gave Fred a shoulder stand from the chockstone.
 Fred appeared to be stymied for a moment.
 It was the sort of pitch you almost wanted to try to climb free, but didn’t quite think you’d make.
 We decide to give the pitch the benefit of the doubt and resort to direct aid.
 Fred gingerly stepped on top of Pete’s outstretched hands and managed to drive a spoon piton at the limit of his reach.
 It was only partially in, but seemed solid enough for tension, so Fred went up on it until he could reach another crack.
 Two more very insecure pitons and he was able to hunch himself around onto a sloping ledge at the right from where the route became easy.
 Pete and I swung rapidly up on the rope to find Fred reclining on a large slab.
 A quick shoulder stand put us on the exposed summit.”

 I climbed Fishhook Spire in 1971 with Harry Bowron by about the same route, although we knew nothing about the previous ascents.
-Toward the top, I gave Harry a shoulder stand, and later he made one aid move using a postage stamp sized piton called a RURP (realized ultimate reality piton.)
-Our ascent was only the 3rd since 1949.
+Toward the top, I gave Harry a shoulder stand, and later he made one aid move using a postage stamp sized piton called a RURP (realized ultimate reality piton).
+Our ascent was only the 3rd one since 1949.

 Every approach looked difficult, but they found some surprising lines of weakness that took them to the notch below the final ridge without roping up.
-Even above the notch, out on the west face, they were able to scramble still higher: before finally wanting ropes for safety.
+Even above the notch, out on the West Face, they were able to scramble still higher before finally wanting ropes for safety.
 They then had some difficult climbing to the bottom of the 110 feet-high summit monolith.

-“We decided to climb alongside the northwest corner, since that offered only 25 feet of overhang, followed by 35 feet of 75-degree slab, to a ridge where we hoped to find a hold or two.
-Pete mounted to our shoulders to drill the first hole—-hurrying, because black clouds were rolling in from the southwest.
+“We decided to climb alongside the Northwest Corner, since that offered only 25 feet of overhang, followed by 35 feet of 75-degree slab, to a ridge where we hoped to find a hold or two.
+Pete mounted our shoulders to drill the first hole—-hurrying, because black clouds were rolling in from the southwest.
 Taking turns at drilling, we managed to place 7 bolts up the overhang and just get over onto the great slab before the rocks started buzzing with static electricity and an ominous rumbling informed us the storm was at hand.”

 “We huddled under an overhang for more than an hour while lighting crackled about us and hail danced off the rocks.
 By the time the rock had dried enough to let us climb safely again, it was nearly dark.
 Leaving the hardware and one rope in place, we descended to camp, resolved to start early in the morning.”

-Day two of the climb on Big Baron Spire was long and exciting, and nearly resulted in the deaths of the climbers.
+Day Two of the climb on Big Baron Spire was long and exciting, and nearly resulted in the deaths of the climbers.

 With the summit only 40 feet away, Fred had to rappel off the summit block when a new storm appeared.